google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 import {Constants} from '@blockly/keyboard-navigation';
 ```

-Now set the keys for the next, previous, in and out actions at the bottom of `index.js`:
+Now set the keys for the next, previous, in, and out actions at the bottom of `index.js`:

 ```js
 Blockly.ShortcutRegistry.registry.removeAllKeyMappings(Constants.SHORTCUT_NAMES.OUT);